 This selection is listed in order of distance from the Palazzo

 Please note - some of the following restaurants do not accept credit or debit cards

 Agroturismo Tončić in Zrenj is 6km away, just across the valley from Oprtalj.
 Take the road towards Buje and turn right in Sv.
 Lucia following the road to Zrenj (aka Stridone).
 Follow signs to Tončić.
-This family-run business offers excellent fresh seasonal produce prepared in traditional dishes.
+This family-run business offers excellent fresh seasonal produce, much of it from the family farm, prepared in traditional dishes.
 It is essential to book and the owner, Sandro, speaks good English, Italian and German.
 Tel: 052 644 146.
 Mob: 09120 605 12.

 Gostiona Tartuf in Livade (6km) is a konoba (taverna) offering all sorts of dishes incorporating black and white truffles which are found in the valley.
 Try the plate of a selection of cheeses and cured meats which is delicious.
 The owner, Darko, speaks some English and his wife is more fluent.
 The also speak Italian and German.
 Mob: 09590 332 32